Neighborhood NewsIndian Country

 “It's a very real thing that you would be hard-pressed to find any Indigenous life is not touched by this epidemic or an Indigenous life that's not touched by this continued legacy of removing Indian kids from Indian families,” said Gladstone earlier this week in an interview with MTN.

-The film, directed by Erica Tremblay, is putting center stage the issue of missing and murdered indigenous people.
+The film, directed by Erica Tremblay, is putting center stage on the issue of missing and murdered Indigenous people.

 “It's made by natives and native actors, and they know the real stories behind MMIW, and like the real people, all of us know somebody that went missing,” said Tracie Garfield, the communications director for Western Native Voice.